vozlyublenniy/vozlyublenniy/README.md

-# I'm a web developer at ParaDox Clxn, and my nickname is Vozlyublenniy.
+# I'm a web developer at ParaDox, my nickname is Vozlyublenniy.

 ## Languages and tools